mcsee/Software-Design-Articles/Articles/Productivity/10 More Simple Tips to Boost Your Productivity x2/readme.md

 - Block site IPs on hosts.txt or similar.
 - Cut off the internet using router rules.
 - Go to an internet void zone in the wild.
-- Engage on a goal-based group to be accountable.
+- Engage in a goal-based group to be accountable.

 * * *